Hongi Hika: Contact with Europeans and journey to Australia: 1814–1819

 Ngāpuhi controlled the Bay of Islands, the first point of contact for most Europeans visiting New Zealand in the early 19th century.
 Hongi Hika protected early missionaries and European seamen and settlers, arguing the benefits of trade.
 He befriended Thomas Kendall, one of three lay preachers sent by the Church Missionary Society to establish Christianity in New Zealand.
-Kendall wrote that when he first met Hongi in 1814, he already had ten muskets of his own, and said that Hongi's handling "does him much credit, since he had no man to instruct him".
-Like other Europeans who met Hongi, Kendall recorded that he was struck by the gentleness of his manner and his charm and mild disposition.
+Kendall wrote that when he first met Hongi in 1814, he already had 10 muskets of his own, and said that Hongi's handling "does him much credit, since he had no man to instruct him".
+Like other Europeans who met Hongi, Kendall recorded that he was struck by the gentleness of his manner, his charm and mild disposition.
 In written records, he was often referred to as "Shungee" or "Shunghi" by early European settlers.

 Hongi's older half-brother, Kāingaroa, was an important chief, and his death in 1815 led to Hongi becoming the ariki of Ngāpuhi.
 Around this time Hongi married Turikatuku, who was an important military advisor for him, although she went blind early in their marriage.
 He later took her younger sister Tangiwhare as an additional wife.
 Both bore at least one son and daughter by him.
 Turikatuku was his favourite wife and he never travelled or fought without her.
 Early missionary visitors in 1814 witnessed her devotion to him.

 In 1814 Hongi and his nephew Ruatara, himself a Ngāpuhi chief, visited Sydney with Kendall and met the local head of the Church Missionary Society Samuel Marsden.
 Marsden was later to describe Hongi as "a very fine character ... uncommonly mild in his manners and very polite".
 Ruatara and Hongi invited Marsden to establish the first Anglican mission to New Zealand in Ngāpuhi territory.
 Ruatara died the following year, leaving Hongi as protector of the mission at Rangihoua Bay.
 Other missions were also established under his protection at Kerikeri and Waimate North.
 While in Australia Hongi Hika studied European military and agricultural techniques and purchased muskets and ammunition.